-Making his mark on cricket in his home nation of Australia and abroad, Kane has become a hot property in the exciting short forms of the game.
-The right-arm medium-fast bowler has represented his nation in 25 One Day Internationals (ODIs) and 21 T20 matches (as of October 2020).
+Making his mark on cricket in his home nation of Australia and abroad, Kane has become a hot property.
+He’s sought after in the exciting short forms of the game and has become a household name.
+The right-arm medium-fast bowler has represented his nation in 25 One Day Internationals (ODIs) and 26 T20 matches (as of March 2021).
 He’s also broken into the prestigious Indian Premier League (IPL).

-Debuting at age 18 in the Australian Big Bash, he soon afterwards was part of the national under 19 team that won the World Cup.
-His international debut followed in the 2012-3 season against Sri Lanka, and shortly afterwards he played in the IPL for two seasons.
+Kane debuted in the Australian Big Bash at age 18.
+Soon afterwards he was part of the national under 19 team that won the World Cup.
+His full international debut followed in the 2012-3 season against Sri Lanka.
+He played in the IPL for two seasons after this.

 Back and hamstring injuries have been a constant issue.
 Injuries often came during periods of stiff competition for places from a respected crop of successful Australian bowlers.

 Known for bowling with pace and aggression, Kane has an accurate Yorker which can make him almost impossible to score against.
-At his fearsome best his aggressive pace is almost impossible to play.
+At his fearsome best his aggressive pace is ridiculously difficult to play against.

-Known as an athletic fielder, Kane has ten international T20 catches to his name.
-His fitness has also been noted, with his two-kilometre time trial finishing in 6:39.
+Known as an athletic fielder, Kane has twelve international T20 catches to his name.
+His fitness has also been noted as he has a two-kilometre time trial time of 6:39.
 This is one of the best times among Australian national cricketers.

-He continues to represent South Australia at domestic level, and in the Australian team, seven years after his debut.
+He represents South Australia at domestic level, and in the Australian team, seven years after his debut.
 In 2020 he was in the squad selected for the difficult tour of England under COVID-19 restrictions.
-He has also joined the IPL again, representing Royal Challengers Bangalore, later turning down the place and the earnings of over $800,000 as his wife was due to give birth.
+He has also joined the IPL again, representing Royal Challengers Bangalore.
+Later he turned down the place and the earnings of over $800,000 as his wife was due to give birth.

 Kane turned vegetarian in 2014 and vegan in 2016.
-The move to vegetarian was prompted by a chance encounter with farm animals.
+The move to vegetarianism was prompted by a chance encounter with farm animals.

 “We drove past a farm or something and there were some lambs and my partner was like, ‘They actually remind me of our dog.’
 From that day on, we stopped eating lamb, and once you make a justification of one thing, it’s like we probably shouldn’t eat beef either, and then it’s pork, fish, chicken.
 And then you go vegetarian and a natural progression of that is to not eat dairy or eggs either.